Razadan1/My_revision/0x00-Shell_navigation/alx-low_level_programming/betty.md

 Step 9: You can now type betty file_name to run the betty linter

 Then your codes will be checked and if any violation occurs it is flagged by betty.

+To know more about betty, you can visit this site [Dr Obed explanation on betty](https://blog.ehoneahobed.com/betty-styles-for-c-programming-explained)